sonatype-nexus-community/nexus-format-archetype/src/main/resources/archetype-resources/docs/__pluginClass___USER_DOCUMENTATION.md

 - Define URL for 'Remote storage' - e.g. [https://add_format_repo_url/](https://add_format_repo_url/)
 - Select a `Blob store` for `Storage`

-Using the `${pluginFormat}` client, you can now download packages from your Nexus ${pluginClass} proxy like so:
+Using the `${pluginFormat}` client, you can now download packages from your NXRM ${pluginClass} proxy like so:

     $ add client command line example here

-The command above tells ${pluginFormat} to fetch (and install) packages from your Nexus ${pluginClass} proxy.
-The Nexus ${pluginClass} proxy will download any missing packages from the remote ${pluginClass} repository, and cache the packages on the Nexus ${pluginClass} proxy.
+The command above tells ${pluginFormat} to fetch (and install) packages from your NXRM ${pluginClass} proxy.
+The NXRM ${pluginClass} proxy will download any missing packages from the remote ${pluginClass} repository, and cache the packages on the NXRM ${pluginClass} proxy.
-The next time any client requests the same package from your Nexus ${pluginClass} proxy, the already cached package will be returned to the client.
+The next time any client requests the same package from your NXRM ${pluginClass} proxy, the already cached package will be returned to the client.